heru-himawan-tl/fdaf/README.md

 Working with FDAF is a working with standard Java EE.
 You no need too busy by learning the FDAF itself.
 The most of things you have to understand is about understood Java EE in the first place, then you will get using FDAF just so easy and so simply.
+One way to separate concerns in a software application is to use a Model-View-Controller (MVC) architecture.
+The Model represents the business or database code, the View represents the page design ode, and the Controller represents the navigational code.
+FDAF is designed to help developers create web applications that utilize an MVC architecture, but with more simple fashion by let the developers to implement standard Java EE.

 ## Builtin Ready-To-Use-Application-Modules Source Codes